airbnb/ruby/README.md

 ## Collections

-* When creating a new Array based on the contents of another Array, use `map` and `select` instead of declaring a new Array and using `each` to add elements to it one by one.
+* When creating a new Array based on the contents of another Array, prefer using `map` and `select` instead of declaring a new Array and using `each` to add elements to it one by one.
+One exception to this guideline is when you are working with a large Array in a hot path where this style would have a non-trivial impact on performance.

     ```ruby
     rebels = ['luke (jedi)', 'leia', 'yoda (jedi)', 'han']